Reaching Agreement in Competitive Microbial Systems: Related Work

 \subsection{Other Models of Molecular and Biological Dynamics}

-Czyzowicz et al.~\cite{czyzowicz2015convergence} investigated the convergence of discrete Lotka--Volterra dynamics in the population protocol model.
+Czyzowicz, Gasiniec, Kosowski, Kranakis, Spirakis, and Uznański~\cite{czyzowicz2015convergence} investigated the convergence of discrete Lotka--Volterra dynamics in the population protocol model.
 These dynamics can be used to model, for example, predator-prey type dynamics.
 However, they operate in the population protocol model, so while the proportions of the different species can change, the total population size is static throughout.

-Condon et al.~\cite{condon19majority} investigated approximate agreement using multimolecular reactions in the chemical reaction network model.
-Similarly to our result, they show that if the gap is $\Omega(\sqrt{n \log n})$, then the majority opinion will with high probability win.
+Condon, Hajiaghayi, Kirkpatrick, and Maňuch~\cite{condon19majority} investigated approximate agreement using multimolecular reactions in the chemical reaction network model.
+They show that if the gap is $\Omega(\sqrt{n \log n})$, then the majority opinion will with high probability win.
 However, their work does not consider biological population dynamics.

-Closely related to our work, Cho~et al.~\cite{cho2020continual} showed how to use competitive interactions to solve approximate agreement in a two-species bacterial model.
-However, the studied model ignores resource limitations by assuming unbounded (exponential) growth and assuming that death only occurs during competitive interactions between individuals of different species.
-While unbounded growth may be a satisfactory model for short-term population dynamics in a cell culture, it is less so for mid- and long-term population dynamics.
+Closely related to our work is~\cite{CFHKNS21:growth}, who showed how to use competitive interactions to solve approximate agreement in a two-species bacterial model in the presence of a gap of $\Omega(\sqrt{n \log n})$.
+Their model assumes unbounded exponential growth without resource limitations, and analyzes self-destructive competition ($A + B \to \emptyset$) where both species die upon interaction.
+They couple the two-species process to a single-species birth-death M-chain, and exploit the property that annihilation preserves the gap $A - B$ to analyze consensus probability via Yule processes and beta distributions.

-In our model, we incorporate individual death reactions, and resource-consumer dynamics that limit the growth of the species.
-This leads to a models that better reflect microbiological population dynamics.
-To analyze our models, similarly as Cho et al.~\cite{cho2020continual}, we use a coupling argument to bound the behavior of the two-species dynamics.
-However, our coupling argument is more general, and it allows us to handle a larger, more realistic, class of models.
+We extend their work in two ways.
+First, we incorporate resource-consumer dynamics through a \emph{lower-bounding chain} construction that abstracts away resource dependencies while preserving worst-case competitive behavior, enabling the coupling approach to be applied to resource-limited models.
+Second, we analyze non-self-destructive competition ($A + B \to A$ or $B$) where annihilation changes the gap, requiring martingale concentration bounds (Azuma's inequality) rather than beta-distribution arguments.